 Quebec reports 79 new cases, eight additional deaths linked to COVID-19

-The province now has reported 5,574 deaths since the beginning of the pandemic, but only one of those reported today is considered a new death.
+The province, the hardest hit in Canada by COVID-19, has reported 5,574 deaths since the beginning of the pandemic, but only one of those reported on Sunday was classified as a new death.

 The province also reported 79 new cases in the past 24 hours, bringing the total to 55,863.